murlock1000/BrutoToNeto/README.md

 # BrutoToNeto
-Converts bruto salaries on lithuanian job listing websites into neto and displays it in pop-up boxes.
+A chrome extension that converts bruto salaries on lithuanian job listing websites into neto and displays it in pop-up boxes.